Open-Set Domain Adaptation Under Background Distribution Shift: Challenges and A Provably Efficient Solution: Experiments

-\textbf{Evaluation metrics:} We primarily use Area Under ROC Curve (\auroc{}) and Area Under Precision-Recall Curve (\auprc{}) to evaluate the novel category detection performance, while we use Open-Set Classification Rate (\oscr{}) to summarize overall \osr{} performance for all the methods \footnote{Section \ref{sec:auroc_vs_auprc} in appendix provides detailed argument for the preference of AUPRC over AUROC mainly when minority class proportions are very low.}. \oscr{} measures the trade-off between correct classification rate of the known classes and false positive rate of the novel samples, we refer to \citet{dhamija2018oscr} for further details about the metric.
+\textbf{Evaluation metrics:} We primarily use Area Under ROC Curve (\auroc{}) and Area Under Precision-Recall Curve (\auprc{}) to evaluate the novel category detection performance, while we use Open-Set Classification Rate (\oscr{}) to summarize overall \osr{} performance for all the methods \footnote{Section \ref{sec:auroc_vs_auprc} in appendix provides detailed argument for the preference of AUPRC over AUROC mainly when minority class proportions are very low.}. \oscr{} \citep{dhamija2018oscr} measures the trade-off between correct classification rate of the known classes and false positive rate of the novel samples.